 What You Need: (click to shop)

-To replace the speaker on Bob Pethair, you’ll need a Phillips head screwdriver, a flat head screwdriver that came in his box, and a new speaker.
+To replace Junior’s speaker you’ll need a Phillips head screwdriver, the flat head screwdriver that came in his box, and a new speaker.

-Then, flip Bob over onto a flat surface and remove his main and side brushes using the flat head screwdriver.
+Then, flip Junior over onto a flat surface and remove his side brush using the flat head screwdriver.
 And remove the main brush.

-Two at the lower edge of the mainboard, near the wheels.
-And two more at the top edge, near the bumper.
-Bob’s cover is now completely detached.
+Two at the lower edge of the mainboard, near the wheels and two more at the top edge, near the bumper.

-In front of Bob’s right wheel you’ll see the side brush motor, held in place by 3 screws.
+In front of Junior’s right wheel, you’ll see the side brush motor, held in place by 3 screws.